Selharem/Online-Calculator/README.md

-# Javascript-calculator
+# Online-calculator

-This is a simple web app calculator using vanilla javascript.
+This is an web app calculator built with vanilla javascript.
 Feel free to contribute to it if you like!

 # Getting Started